Homotopy properties of the complex of frames of a unitary space: Counting walks in and connectedness of

 \begin{proof} Assertion (i) follows from Theorem \ref{connectedFramePoset}, the fact that $\F(V)$ collapses to a subcomplex of dimension $3-2=1$ by Lemma \ref{lemmaHatPoset} and the computation of the reduced Euler characteristic of $\F(V)$ by using Lemma \ref{eulerCharacteristicFrameComplex} in the finite case.

 Assertion (ii) follows from Lemma \ref{doubleJumpDimensionInField2}.

-Finally, if $V$ is a unitary space of dimension $2$, then $\F(V)$ collapses to a $0$-dimensional subposet with $q(q-1)/2$ points by Lemmas \ref{lemmaHatPoset} and \ref{eulerCharacteristicFrameComplex}.
-In particular, $\F(V)$ is homotopy equivalent to a discrete space, and this is contractible if and only if $q=2$.
+Finally, if $V$ is a unitary space of dimension $2$, then $\F(V)$ collapses to a $0$-dimensional subposet by Lemma \ref{lemmaHatPoset}.
+If in addition $\KK=\GF{q^2}$, the number of such points is $(q-1)/2$ by Lemma \ref{eulerCharacteristicFrameComplex}.
+In particular, $\F(V)$ is homotopy equivalent to a discrete space, and this is contractible if and only if $\KK = \GF{2^2}$.

 \end{proof}